pacoraggio/PracticalMachineLearningProject/PaoloCoraggioFinalAssignment.md

     ## [1] 20 53

-As we can see, the dataset dimension, and so its complexity, has been reduced make it also more parsimonious in its analisys.
+As we can see, the dataset dimension, and so its complexity, has been reduced making also more parsimonious its analisys.

 Test and Validation Dataset
 ===========================

-We split the `dataset` in two, 70% of which will be used to train the different models and 30% for validating them.
+The `dataset` has been splitted in two, 70% to train the different models and 30% for validating them.

     set.seed(123)